INSPIRATION STATION WORKSHOPS

 Where and when do Inspiration Stations take place?

-Inspiration Station workshops take place in the Exhibitor Hall at round tables on Wednesday and Thursday of the conference.
-There are three different 45-minute time slots on each day that happen concurrently with workshop sessions.
-Take a look at the Exhibit Hall map to see where Inspiration Station tables are located.
+Inspiration Station workshops take place in the Exhibit Hall at round tables on Wednesday and Thursday during the conference.
+There are three different 45-minute time slots on each day that take place concurrently with workshop sessions.
+Please view the Exhibit Hall map above to see where Inspiration Station tables are located.

 What are PROMISING PRACTICES for Inspiration Stations?